pydicom/pynetdicom/docs/index.rst

 User Guide
 ----------
-The user guide is intended as an introduction to pynetdicom3 and explains how to install and use the API, as well as covering the basics of DICOM.
+The :ref:`user_guide` is intended as an introduction to pynetdicom3 and explains how to install and use the API, as well as covering the basics of DICOM.
 For detailed reference documentation of the functions and classes see the :ref:`reference`.